jerridan/nvim/README.md

 Keymaps are defined in several locations:
 - Core keymaps: `lua/core/keymaps.lua`
-- Plugin-specific keymaps: Inside respective plugin configuration files in `lua/plugins/`
+- Plugin-specific keymaps: Inside the respective plugin files in subdirectories of `lua/plugins/`

 ## Acknowledgements